zwave-js/node-zwave-js/docs/getting-started/migrating-to-v11.md

 	ProxyReplaced,
 	/** The node was reset locally and was auto-removed */ Reset,
+	/** SmartStart inclusion failed, and the node was auto-removed as a result. */ SmartStartFailed,
 }
 ```

 > [!NOTE] To comply with the Z-Wave specifications, applications **MUST** indicate that the node was _reset locally and has left the network_ when the `reason` is `RemoveNodeReason.Reset`.

 ## Removed several deprecated method signatures, enums and properties